IacovlevMaxim/discord-bot-portfolio/README.md

     * Moderation tool that can ban links for a certain amount of time.
 This can be used when a few users avoid channel cooldown by sending same link from multiple accounts.
     * Connect Google Forms team applications with Discord and send them in a organized embed.
     * Automatically edit team roster message depending on members' roles
+* *Note: Team Influx is currently disbanded and this bot is no longer necessary*

 ### 6. Berg BOT
 * Bot's owner: pahsi#0001